carbonfact/lea/README.md

 #### File structure

 Each query is expected to be placed under a schema, represented by a directory.
+Schemas can have sub-schemas.
 For instance, the following file structure is valid:

 ```
 views/